kalvinz61/snakey/README.md

-Hello, Starting to build Snake game using React.
+Snake game built using React.